gitsindonesia/ui-component/docs/components/navigation-drawer.md

 - **type**: `boolean`
 - **default**: `false`

-You can make nav drawer resizeable adding `resizeable` prop.
+You can make nav drawer resizeable by adding `resizeable` prop.
+You can also change nav drawer size to mini when resizer button clicked by adding `miniOnResizerClick` prop, hide nav drawer when resizer clicked via `hideOnResizerClick` prop or toggle expand the nav drawer via `expandOnResizerClick` prop.

 <LivePreview src="components-navigationdrawer--resizeable">